sam7jay/SQL-Project/README.md

 To be more efficient working on similar projects spend more time on planning my process to save time

-To do more complex quries
+To do more complex queries